 Family Line 2

-The second line takes us from Charlemagne and past William the Conqueror and on to Henry II, the first Plantagenet, who married Eleanor of Aquitaine.
+The optional second line takes us from Charlemagne and past William the Conqueror and on to Henry II, the first Plantagenet, who married Eleanor of Aquitaine.

 The next table goes from Charlemagne to Beatrix, who married Robert, king of west Franks.
 (As noted, France was not close to being unified as “France.”)
 Also note Adela on the far right, who married Arnulf I, count of Flanders.
 She was Matilda’s ancestor, and Matilda was the wife of William the Conqueror, in the previous table.